Soumya-Das-2006/Foody--Your-Organic-MarketPlace/README.md

 ---

-## 🧪 Testing
+## 🗄️ Database Overview

+Main tables used:

+* users
+* categories
+* products
-* Unit Testing
+* orders
-* Functional Testing
+* order_items
-* Integration Testing
+* messages
-* Load & Stress Testing
-* User Acceptance Testing (UAT)

-All major modules were tested and validated successfully.

 ---

+## 🔒 Security & Validation

+* Password hashing
+* Session-based authentication
+* Input validation (client & server side)
+* SQL injection prevention using prepared statements

+---

-## 📈 Future Enhancements
+## 📈 Future Improvements

-* Mobile application (Android & iOS)
+* Mobile application (Android / iOS)
 * AI-based product recommendations
-* Real-time order tracking
+* Real-time delivery tracking
-* Loyalty & reward system
+* Loyalty and reward system
 * Multi-language support
-* Voice search functionality
+* Voice search

 ---

-## 🌱 Social & Environmental Impact
+## 🌍 Impact

+* Encourages healthy lifestyle
 * Supports local farmers
-* Promotes organic and healthy food
+* Promotes sustainable food systems
-* Reduces carbon footprint
+* Reduces unnecessary supply-chain overhead
-* Encourages sustainable consumption

 ---

+## 🤝 Contributing

+Contributions are welcome and appreciated 🚀

+You can contribute by:
+- Improving UI/UX
+- Optimizing backend logic
+- Adding new features
+- Fixing bugs or security issues
+- Improving documentation

+### Contribution Rules
+- Fork the repository
+- Create a new branch for your feature or fix
+- Submit a pull request with a clear description
+- Give proper credit to the original project

+---

 ## 📜 License

+Copyright © 2026 Soumya Das

-This project is developed **for academic and educational purposes only**.
+This project is owned and maintained by the author.
-Free to use for learning and reference.
+You are free to:
+- Use the code
+- Modify it
+- Contribute improvements

+Under the following conditions:
+- Proper credit must be given to the original author
+- The original license must be included
+- The author holds primary ownership of the project

+This project is licensed under the **MIT License**.

 ---

-## ⭐ Acknowledgement

-We sincerely thank our faculty, guide, and institution for their guidance and support throughout this project.

----

-### ⭐ If you like this project, don’t forget to give it a star!
+⭐ If you find this project useful, feel free to star the repository!